Rockstar Lincoln: Early years and pinball games (1992–1998)

 Rockstar Lincoln was founded as Spidersoft by Steve Marsden and David Cooke.
 They had previously worked together in the computer chip manufacturing department of GEC-Marconi from 1982 until 1984, when they turned to game development.
 They created the ZX Spectrum game Technician Ted, which was published by Andrew Hewson's company Hewson Consultants in 1984.
 The duo ported the game Speedball 2: Brutal Deluxe to the Game Boy while working with Mirrorsoft in 1991 and created a coin-op conversion of Time Scanner, a pinball video game, for Activision.
 Hewson shut down Hewson Consultants and co-founded 21st Century Entertainment in 1991.
-Following a meeting between him and Marsden, Marsden and Cooke established Spidersoft on 5 May 1992.
+Following a meeting between him and Marsden, Marsden and Cooke established Spidersoft in Lincoln on 5 May 1992.
 The founders intended to name the company after an insect but found "Bugsoft" inappropriate.
 As arachnids "spooked them most", they settled on "Spidersoft".
 Marsden initially intended to keep tropical fish at the office but found that this would have required regularly cleaning their tanks.
-Instead, and in line with its name, the studio adopted tarantulas, starting with a Goliath birdeater and peaking at fifteen specimens.
-The studio primarily developed ports or adaptations of other games, including pinball games developed by Digital Illusions and published by 21st Century Entertainment.
+Instead, and in line with its name, the studio adopted tarantulas, starting with a Goliath birdeater and peaking at 15 specimens.
+The studio primarily developed ports and adaptations, including of pinball games developed by Digital Illusions and published by 21st Century Entertainment.
 These include Pinball Dreams, which Spidersoft worked on for six to seven months.
 The studio also developed a sequel, Pinball Dreams 2, in five months.
-Outside of pinball projects, Hewson set up the studio with Sony Imagesoft to develop Cliffhanger, a tie-in for the 1993 film of the same name.
-Poker Face Paul's Blackjack and Solitaire were each completed in twenty-five days.
+Outside of pinball projects, Hewson set up the studio with Sony Imagesoft to develop Cliffhanger as a tie-in for the 1993 film.
+Poker Face Paul's Blackjack and Solitaire were each completed in 25 days.

 21st Century Entertainment contracted Spidersoft to port the successful game Pinball Fantasies to a range of platforms, including the Atari Jaguar and Game Boy.
 Following these ports' 1995 releases, 21st Century Entertainment sought to ensure a steady supply of pinball games without having to rely on third-party contractors, aiming at topping the pinball game niche market.
 To Hewson, Spidersoft appeared willing to continue developing pinball games, whereas Digital Illusions was looking to drop out of developing games in the genre.
 Consequently, 21st Century Entertainment acquired a controlling stake in Spidersoft.
 As the publisher increasingly focused on pinball games, Hewson lost his passion for the business, which he felt became "formulaic".
 In 1997, he was offered to join a start-up founded by old contacts of his, so he agreed with his co-investors to part ways and wind down the company.
 21st Century Entertainment was defunct by March 1998.